-8. Complaint Procedures for Disputes between ESCOs or DRCs or Between an ESCO or DRC and the Authority a) How an ESCO, DRC or the Authority Files a Complaint
+8. Complaint Procedures for Disputes between ESCOs or DRCs or Between an ESCO or DRC and the Authority

 The Authority will handle complaints between licensed ESCOs or DRCs that relate to the Program and complaints between an ESCO or DRC and the Authority (or the Manager) that relate to the Program.